Level 200: Automated Deployment of VPC

 - Shared services - named Shared1

-VPC endpoints are created for private connectivity to AWS services.
+- VPC endpoints are created for private connectivity to AWS services.
+Additional endpoints can be enabled for the application tier using the App1SubnetsPrivateLinkEndpoints CloudFormation parameter.

-NAT Gateways are created to allow different subnets in the VPC to connect to the internet, without any direct ingress access being possible due to Route Table configurations.
+- NAT Gateways are created to allow subnets in the VPC to connect to the internet, without any direct ingress access as defined by the Route Table.

-Network ACLs control access at each subnet layer.
+- Network ACLs control access at each subnet tier.

 - An AWS account that you are able to use for testing, that is not used for production or other purposes.